What is a Preceptor?

 - School of Health Sciences – Preceptor

-- School of Human Communication Disorders – Clinical Educator
+- School of Communication Sciences and Disorders – Clinical Educator

 - School of Nursing – Clinical instructor and Preceptor